Candle Lighting Vigil held to remember lives lost to domestic violence

 The vigil started with the MC Kay McGrath revealing the names and ages of the 11 Queenslanders.
 Premier Annastacia Palaszczuk then addressed the 300 strong audience.
 This was followed by outgoing Police Commissioner Ian Stewart and Paralympian Karni Liddel addressing the audience.

 Personal experiences of the devastating impact of domestic violence were shared by Jonty Bush and Natalie Hinton.
 Jonty lost her sister, followed by her Father as a result of domestic violence in Rockhampton.
-Natalie Hinton is the Mother of Gold Coaster Tara Brown, who was run off the road and beaten to death
+Natalie Hinton is the Mother of Gold Coaster Tara Brown, who was run off the road and beaten to death by her ex-partner.

 Local Brisbane singer songwriter Hannaka performed, as did Songlines Choir and the Queensland Police Bag Piper.
 The Brisbane City Council lit the Story Bridge and the Victoria Bridge purple in remembrance.